 Because these are legally binding contracts, Buyers can create a formal paper trail of items purchased for their business.
 Official records help bookkeepers and accountants keep track of inventory, orders placed, and items received.

-A Purchase Order is a written authorization from a Buyer to acquire a lot of goods or services.
+A PO is a written authorization from a Buyer to acquire many goods or services.
 The Seller is then legally obligated to deliver such goods and services.

 You should use one if one of the following situations apply:

 - order a large number of items for business purposes